sigmorphon/2023InflectionST/README.md

   * March 31, 2023: Test data is available for participants
   * April 21, 2023: Final Submissions are due
   * April 25, 2023: Results announced to participants
-  * May 8, 2023: System papers due for review
+  * May 22, 2023: System papers due for review
-  * May 22, 2023: Reviews back to participants
   * May 31, 2023:  CR deadline; task paper due from organizers

 ### Submission Instructions